OfficeDev/office-dev-program-docs/docs/install-sample-packs.md

 ## What is in my subscription after I install both sample data packs?

-After installation, go to your Office 365 Developer subscription and check the Microsoft 365 Admin Center.
-There you will see all 16 users added plus their metadata.
+After you install the sample dat packs, go to the **Microsoft 365 Admin Center** on your Office 365 developer subscription.
+Under **Users**, select **Active users**.
+You will see the list of 16 users and their metadata.
 ![Screenshot of 16 users added to Microsoft 365 Admin Center](images/content-packs-07.PNG)

 Then go to the Exchange admin center and you can see that each of the 16 users has mailboxes with mail and events added.